Gemstone setting options in rings

 Whether you are looking for an engagement ring or gift for another special occasion, creating a unique and breathtaking piece is the perfect way to show your love.
 This guide will go through the biggest gemstone setting options for rings to help you begin your journey to ring perfection.

-Bezel Setting: This second most popular ring setting has a modern and stylish look and is durable for an active lifestyle.
+This second most popular ring setting has a modern and stylish look and is durable, making it idea for someone with an active lifestyle.
 In this setting, a thin metal rim encircles the gemstone and holds it tightly in place.
-The gemstone can be either fully or partially surrounded depending on the look you are trying to achieve by the gemstone setting.
+The stone can be either fully or partially surrounded, depending on the look you are trying to achieve.

-Pavé Setting: In this breathtaking setting, gemstones pave the band similarly to the channel setting.
+In this breathtaking setting, gemstones pave the band in a similar way to the channel setting.
 The gemstones here are not flush with the band, rather mounted on top using small prongs.
 This definitely increases the brilliance of the ring.

-Bar Setting: The bar setting is similar to the channel setting except that the gems are visibly enclosed on all sides by metal bars.
+The bar setting is similar to the channel setting, except that the gems are visibly enclosed on all sides by metal bars.

-Three Stone Setting: This setting says it all in the name.
+This setting says it all in the name.
 It is like a solitaire setting, but with another gem, often coloured, on either side.
-It is highly customisable as coloured gems are very popular in this setting.
+It is highly customisable, as coloured gems are very popular in this setting.

-Antique/Vintage Settings: Whether actual antique or antique-inspired, this setting is perfect for an unconventional ring.
+Whether actual antique or antique-inspired, this setting is perfect for an unconventional look.
 These unique rings mimic styles of the past and are often adorned with beautiful embellishments.